LucasDelfino92/morrowindsharp/modlist.md

   - Only install the **Pete's Journal and Scroll** optional file.
 MO2 will install this mod as a BAIN package.
 Tick **01 Journal and Scroll - 1K** and click **OK**.
 - [**Realistic Blood v1.0**](http://mw.modhistory.com/download-50-10419) by Leatherpoker: makes blood more liquid and less smoke-like.
   - This mod is incorrectly packaged.
 Place **tx_blood.dds** inside your **Data Files\Textures** folder.
-- [**R-Zero's Iron Towershield**](https://www.nexusmods.com/morrowind/mods/44025?) by R-Zero: iron shield replacer with see-through slit.
 - [**R-Zero's Throbbing Meat - a Corprus Meat Replacer**](https://www.nexusmods.com/morrowind/mods/45339) by R-Zero: replaces corprus meat models with animated, twitching ones ones.
   - If you are *not* using **Intelligent Textures**, delete/hide the **Textures** folder for visual consistency.
 - [**Signs-Banners Tweak Edit**](https://www.mediafire.com/file/gsoqn3n2za8c5it/Signs-Banners_Tweak_Edit.zip/file) by by ddfields and Sigourn: corrects the UV Set TexCoord so that signs will display the same on both sides.
 - [**Simple Golden Gold**](https://www.nexusmods.com/morrowind/mods/45124) by McChuggernaut: turns the green coins into gold coins.
 - [**Skeleton and Metal Sparks blood retexture**](https://www.nexusmods.com/morrowind/mods/43359) by R-Zero: retextures the Skeleton (white) and Metal Sparks (gold) textures.
-- [**Skyrim-like Draugr Eyes**](https://www.nexusmods.com/morrowind/mods/43277) by R-Zero: makes Bloodmoon Draugrs look a bit more like their Skyrim counterparts by changing their eye glow color from red to light blue.
-- [**Snow Prince Armor Redux**](https://www.nexusmods.com/morrowind/mods/42344?) by Saint_Jiub: remodel and retexture of the Ancient Steel Armor set found in Bloodmoon, inspired by the Skyrim Dawnguard DLC.
-  - Also install [**Snow Prince Armor Redux - Icons and Restored Helm Patch**](https://www.mediafire.com/file/85y9f6mzl5q1yni/Snow_Prince_Armor_Redux_-_Icons_and_Restored_Helm_Patch.zip/file), which will add new icons by Moranar and will patch the .esp to restore the unused new helm mesh by Saint_Jiub.
 - [**Soldier Belts Fix**](https://www.nexusmods.com/morrowind/mods/25556?) by Alaisiagae: gives the Templar, Imperial, and Indoril Belts unique ground meshes and icons.
 - [**Spear-Staff Fix**](https://www.nexusmods.com/morrowind/mods/43353/?) by hollaajith: changes the position where Spears/Staffs are held.
 Now they are held closer the end.
   - This mod is incorrectly packaged.
 Select **Spear Only** and set the proper **Data** directory in MO2.
   - Hide/delete **Data Files\Meshes\w\w_silver.staff.nif.**
-- [**Spriggans and Twiggans**](https://www.nexusmods.com/morrowind/mods/43350) by Melchior Dahrk: model and texture replacer for the Spriggan creature and its unique ingredient: heartwood.
-  - MO2 will install this mod as a BAIN package.
-Tick **0-Data Files** and click **OK**.
 - [**Subtle Smoke**](https://www.nexusmods.com/morrowind/mods/47341) by wazabear: makes it so many smoke effects are much more laid back and easier on the eyes.
 - [**Transporter Lights**](https://www.nexusmods.com/morrowind/mods/48050) by Eq: Caravaners, Gondoliers, and Shipmasters equip lights at night for more immersion.
-- [**Vanilla-Friendly Almalexia Replacer**](https://www.nexusmods.com/morrowind/mods/47068) by Half11 and Qarl: face replacer for Almalexia that also doubles the resolution.
-Makes her look less dumb.
-  - Only install the **Vanilla-Friendly Almalexia Replacer** main file.
 - [**Visually Filled Soul Gems**](https://www.nexusmods.com/morrowind/mods/46709) by NullCascade: makes in-world soul gems that are filled appear as enchanted items.
 - [**Vivec Palace Water Replacer**](https://www.nexusmods.com/morrowind/mods/48291/) by Anumaril21: replaces the water in the Palace of Vivec's canals using the animation method and textures of Tamriel Rebuilt's water statics.
 Two versions are included, one with the original color of the Tamriel Rebuilt models, and another with a slightly more blue tint.
 No requirements.
   - Only install the **Vivec Palace Water Replacer** main file.